aiAdrian/flatland_railway_extension/README.md

 $ python -c "import flatland_railway_extension.examples.demo_flatland_dynamics"
 ```

 On Windows Subsystem for Linux (WSL) you may need to install some additional packages to get the rendering working.
+However, using Flatland Railway Extension with WSL is not recommended, we recommend native Windows or Linux operating system.
+OS/X is not tested yet.
 ```
 pip install pyvirtualdisplay
 pip install piglet